tophefo/IpCamera/README.md

 ## Full Example

 Use the following examples to base your setup on to save some time.
-NOTE: If your cameras is secured with a user and password the links will not work and you will have to use the IMAGE channel to see a picture.
+NOTE: If your camera is secured with a user and password the links will not work and you will have to use the IMAGE channel to see a picture.
 FOSCAM cameras are the exception to this as they use the user and pass in plain text in the URL.
+In the example below you need to leave a fake address in the "Image url=" line otherwise it does not work.

 *.sitemap